dammIT

 When your Pebble doesn't want to talk web anymore

-A few weeks ago I started noticing an odd problem: my Pebble Time Steel didn’t want to update its various apps anymore.
-The watchface showed stale weather data, the public transports apps didn’t want to tap into the latest departure times and so on.
-This of course annoyed …
+A few weeks ago I started noticing an odd problem: my Pebble Time Steel didn't want to update its various apps anymore.
+The watchface showed stale weather data, the public transports apps didn't want to tap into the latest departure times and so on.
+This of course annoyed me a …

 Nienke says "Hello World"